 - 5/32 inch or similar trowel for applying the glue.

-- A joint rubber.
+- A grout.

 - Sufficient stainless steel or glass mosaic tiles to cover the area.

 - Sufficient tile adhesive.
 Glass mosaic adhesive is compatible with our products.
 Do not use tile adhesive that contains quartz/silicone sand as this can scratch the surfaces.

 - Sufficient joint compound for the planned work area.
 Do not use grout that contains quartz/silicone sand as it can scratch the surfaces.

 - Two buckets, one for water and one for mixing the glue and grout.

 - A tile cutter if removing individual tiles from the backing mat is not sufficient.